 Delaware is a small state, but one that has a lot to offer.
 Make a beeline to the beach—Rehoboth Beach that is.
 This seaside village is a vacation paradise boasting charming inns and bed and breakfasts, a kitschy fun boardwalk lined with shops, restaurants and amusements and miles of beaches where you might just spot a pod of dolphins frolicking off shore.
 When you’re bored of the beach (which you probably never will be) hop in the car and take a scenic drive down Highway 1.

 Driving time from Wilmington: 2 hrs

 Florida natives live where the rest of us vacation.
 But even Sunshine Staters need a change of scenery now and then.
 While out-of-staters tend to skip this collection of six islands on their way to Key West, natives know Islamorada is the ideal spot for a weekend getaway, thanks to sport fishing, hiking and canoeing at numerous state parks, and picnicking and swimming at Anne’s Beach.
-Be sure to save time for feeding tarpon at Robbie’s Marina or catching a dolphins show at Theater of the Sea.
+Be sure to save time for feeding tarpon at Robbie’s Marina.
 Plus, getting here from Miami takes half the time it takes to get to Key West—that means more time for sun and fun!